 The Yukon River is one of North America’s longest, and the longest in the Yukon.
 It provided the principal means of access for the legendary Gold Rush of 1898, so is rich in history and culture.
 However the river is more than its history, as the land through which it flows is rich in wildlife.
 As you paddle, keep an eye out for wolves, moose, and bears on the shore, bald eagles, falcons and hawks wheeling in the skies, and beavers, otters, muskrats in the river.

-Daytime flight to Vancouver arriving towards the end of the afternoon, with a late connection to Whitehorse, where you overnight in a hotel in town.
+Daytime flight to Vancouver, with an onward connection to Whitehorse.
 Your river guide will meet you and explain how to prepare for canoeing the Yukon River, and will advise what to include when packing your dry bags.
 Anything not needed during the river trip can be left in Whitehorse to collect on your return.

-Day2: Drive to Deep Creek, Lake Laberge and start canoeing.
-Overnight camp.
+Day2: Drive to Deep Creek, Lake Laberge & start canoeing

 An early morning start, then after breakfast you get ready for the next stage of the journey.
 Thanks to the steady current of the river, you can reach your daily destination without any problem, and have plenty of time to stop en route to visit historic sites.

-The river slices through the deep impenetrable forest; with luck you will spot moose, bears, lynx, or wolves along the way, and often catch sight of beavers and bald eagles.
-There are opportunities to fish to provide more variety to the daily menu, and you'll learn a few tricks of wilderness survival.
-During the trip a couple of short hikes are planned – these will give you a good impression of the Yukon wilderness and allow you to explore places that are steeped in history and still bear the unmistakable impression of the times of the Gold Rush.
+The fast current slices a path through the deep impenetrable forest; with luck you can spot moose, bears, lynx, or wolves along the way and you will often catch sight of beavers and bald eagles.
+There will be opportunities to fish to provide more variety to the daily menu, and you'll learn a few tricks of wilderness survival.
+During the trip a couple of short hikes are planned – these will give you a really good impression of the Yukon wilderness and allow you to explore places that are steeped in history and still bear the unmistakable impression of the times of the Gold Rush.

-Day7: Arrive Carmacks and transfer by road back to Whitehorse.
-Overnight hotel.
+Day7: Arrive Carmacks & transfer by road back to Whitehorse

 Day9: Arrive UK